catseye/Chrysoberyl/schema/HTML5 Installation.md

 Online.

-### webarchive
+### archived

-*   optional: false
+*   optional: true
+*   multiple: true

-The last known stable archived copy of the installation.
+The last known stable archived copies of the installation.